Film 'Het Hoogt en Het Laagt' (The High and the Low)

 FORUM: MEETING-POINT

-While there do go and see this artwork.
+The film Benjocki and Verhoeff made resontates strongly with an artwork that is already there, in Plan van Gool.
 You find it opposite of The Breed 701.
 The work is called Ontmoetingsplaats (Meeting Place).
 It is exceptional in the oeuvre of artist Shinkichi Tajiri (1923-2009), which frequently features knots of heavy materials.
 This object is not just to look at, but a place with a clearly defined use function.
 You can sit there, meet with stranger and just pause for a while.
 With this, Tajiri links up with a new movement in visual art in the 1970s, which aimed to integrate art as fully as possible into everyday life.
 Works of art had to fulfil a function in people's everyday existence.
-The work resonates well with Plan van Gool and the film Kristina Benjocki and Stijn Verhoeff made.

 ABOUT THE ARTISTS